 Q: HOW CAN I GET MY TAXES LOWERED?

-A: First, do you live in Georgetown County and are you getting 4% on your real property?
+A: First, do you live in Georgetown County and are you getting 4 percent on your real property?
 If not, then you may want to talk to the assessor’s office (843-545-3014).
-Secondly, you may be eligible for Homestead Exemption on your real property, based on age (65 or older) on Dec, 31st of the previous year, length of residency in the state (one full calendar year), and ownership of your home (must own your home, fee simple title).
+Secondly, you may be eligible for Homestead Exemption on your real property, based on age (65 or older) on Dec.
+31 of the previous year, length of residency in the state (one full calendar year), and ownership of your home (must own your home, fee simple title).
 Please call our office to inquire about trusts and whether you would qualify.
-You may also qualify if you are /totally and permanently disabled.
+You may also qualify if you are totally and permanently disabled.
 We would need a T-2, T-16 form from the Social Security Administration to apply.
-Appointments may be made with Toya Stanley in our office, 545-3244, to fill out the application.

-If you are a 100% service-connected disabled veteran, you may be eligible for reductions or exemptions on your vehicle taxes or possibly real property.
-You may want to contact the Veterans Administration for documentation.
+If you are a 100 percent service-connected disabled veteran, you may be eligible for reductions or exemptions on your vehicle taxes or possibly real property.
+You may want to contact Veterans Administration for documentation.

 If you have applied to and received an exemption from the South Carolina Department of Revenue, you may be exempt from taxes on real property, vehicles or both.
 DOR notifies this office of all exemptions.

-Q: CAN’T I GET A REDUCTION ON MY BOAT, CAMPER, RV TAXES?
+Q: CAN’T I GET A REDUCTION ON MY BOAT, CAMPER or RV TAXES?

 A: Both the Georgetown County Council and the state legislature have given a way in which you may get a tax reduction provided the following:

-For the 4% tax ratio, the boat, camper /RV must be in an individual name.
-One other qualifying boat shall be considered secondary residence and receive 6%.
+- For the 4 percent tax ratio, the boat, camper /RV must be in an individual name.
+One other qualifying boat shall be considered secondary residence and receive 6 percent.
 For these purposes, an individual, sole proprietorship, partnership and "S" corporation including a limited liability company taxes as sole proprietorship, partnership or "S" corporation would qualify.

-You are taking the IRS interest deduction on the boat, camper, RV (You can take the deduction on your primary home and one other second home, or boat, if you are treating that as a second home).
+- You are taking the IRS interest deduction on the boat, camper or RV (you can take the deduction on your primary home and one other second home, or boat, if you are treating that as a second home).

 If you believe you qualify on all of the requirements mentioned, we will send you an application for the reduced tax ratio.
-You can apply for 6% as second home or 4% if you live aboard the boat, camper and have asked the assessor for legal residence in Georgetown County if you live aboard.
+You can apply for 6 percent as second home or 4 percent if you live on the boat/camper and have asked the assessor for legal residence in Georgetown County if you live aboard.